junxit/us-congress-bills-111/metadata.md

 - House — Agriculture Committee

+## Recorded votes (1)

+- 2010-03-18 — [House 111-2-134](votes/house-111-2-0134.md) — On Motion to Suspend the Rules and Pass — **Passed** (382–26)

 ## Actions

 - 2009-07-31 — Introduced in House
 - 2009-07-31 — Introduced in House
 - 2009-07-31 — Referred to the House Committee on Agriculture.
+- 2010-03-03 — Committee Consideration and Mark-up Session Held.
+- 2010-03-03 — Ordered to be Reported by Voice Vote.
+- 2010-03-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-17 — Considered under suspension of the rules. (consideration: CR H1545)
+- 2010-03-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3509.
+- 2010-03-17 — Mr. Baca moved to suspend the rules and pass the bill.
+- 2010-03-18 — Considered as unfinished business. (consideration: CR H1626)
+- 2010-03-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 26 (Roll no. 134). (text: CR 3/18/2010 H1545)
+- 2010-03-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 382 - 26 (Roll no. 134).(text: CR 3/18/2010 H1545)